 Establish one voice for each social channel.
 Be the brand.
 Don’t deviate.

-Arrange your social media team so each person operating your accounts understands the brand voice.
-The tone of your posts is always the brand, not the individual who is posting that day.
+Arrange your social media team, so each person operating your accounts understands the brand voice.
+The tone of your posts is always the brand, not the individual posting that day.

 - Create Your Own Traffic